stayen/suno-reference/tag-reference.md

 ---

+## [polyphony]

+**Category:** Arrangement / vocal-choir / harmony tag
+**Primary use:** To request multiple independent melodic lines or layered voices rather than a single simple melody with block chords.

+**Behavior and intent**
+`[polyphony]` encourages overlapping melodies and counterpoint.
+In vocal music, it suggests several simultaneous lines (choir parts interweaving rather than moving in lockstep).
+In instrumental music, it can yield more complex interacting parts instead of one dominant lead with static backing.

+**Placement and syntax**

+- *Lyrics field:*
+  - As a section descriptor, especially for choirs or group singing:
+    - `[chorus | polyphony, overlapping choir lines, call-and-response]`
+    - `[bridge | polyphony in strings and woodwinds, slowly unfolding]`
+- *Style of Music field:*
+  - “sacred-style polyphony with interweaving vocal lines and gentle organ support”

+**Typical use-cases**

+- Choral / sacred / renaissance‑inspired pieces
+- Complex climactic choruses with several melody fragments at once
+- Orchestral or post‑rock textures where many lines move semi-independently

+For best results, pair `[polyphony]` with clear section roles (verse, chorus, coda) and maybe indicate which instruments or voices participate.

+---

 ## [power-off drop]
 - **Meaning**: Defines a **dramatic, abrupt silence effect**, simulating an electronic system suddenly turning off.
 - **Placement**: Typically used **within `[structure]`, `[drop]`, or `[effects]`**.